 There’s a lot to love about the couple’s two-story home, but since Mike’s marriage to Becky brought some grandchildren with it, they can think of a better use for the loft.

 The three grandkids only visit once a year, but Mike and Becky want them to be comfortable.

 Becky’s solution?
 Convert the loft into a bedroom — one that’s private when in use, but open when it’s not.

-So, here’s our plan for Mike and Becky’s loft conversion: We’re going to replace the loft’s railing with a wall.
-Then, we’ll add a cased opening at the middle of the wall, at window height.
+Our plan for Mike and Becky’s loft is to replace the railing with a wall — one with a cased opening in the middle at window height.

-Now, for the second part — that all-important privacy — we’ll add a pair of sliding shutters to the cased opening.
-Then, we’ll install a new door at the top of the stairs.
+For privacy, we’ll add a pair of sliding shutters on the outside and a new door at the top of the stairs.